 Sign up with your email

-MOST ECO-FRIENDLY CONFERENCE CENTRE IN THE WORLD?Since opening its doors in May 2011, the Harpa Concert Hall and Conference Centre is believed to be the most eco-friendly conference centre in the world.
+MANY OF OUR ASSOCIATED PARTNERS FOLLOW ENVIRONMENTAL POLICIESSince opening its doors in May 2011, the Harpa Concert Hall and Conference Centre is believed to be one of the most eco-friendly conference centre in the world.
 The building was designed to use mostly natural light through its glass façade, which covers three of the four sides of the building and results in significant reduction in power consumption.
-All organizations that were chosen to operate within Harpa have sustainability as one of their main goals.
-Both restaurants and catering services use mainly local produce when preparing their dishes.
-They also follow strict recycling standards and use environmentally friendly cleaning materials.

 © 2014 Reykjavík Convention Bureau – All rights reserved